utilmeta/utype/docs/en/guide/cls.md

 In the example, we perform verification before calling the initialization method of the parent class (by `super()`) in custom `__init__`, so as to avoid the situation that the power operation produces a complex result.

-As you can see, the custom `__init__` function in the data class will get the ability of type resolution by default, that is, you can declare the type and field configuration in the `__init__` function, and the syntax is identical to [Function](/en/guide/func) .
+As you can see, the custom `__init__` function in the dataclass will get the ability of type resolution by default, that is, you can declare the type and field configuration in the `__init__` function, and the syntax is identical to [Function](/guide/func) .
 When the function is called `__init__`, it will be parsed according to the parameter declaration of the function, and then execute your initialization logic.

 And only if you define the `__init__` function, you can pass positional parameters to initialize dataclass as in the example.